-General Learning Goal: The student will demonstrate commonly recognized survival based, shooting techniques.
+General Learning Goal: The student will demonstrate commonly recognized survival based shooting techniques.

-- 1. The student will demonstrate shooting positions, tactics, and shooting under unusual conditions including but not limited to:
+- 1. The student will demonstrate shooting positions, tactics, and shooting under unusual conditions including, but not limited to:

 - a.
 Shot placement

-- (1) Center mass

-- (2) Other than center mass

-- (3) Targets of opportunity

 - b.
 Cover/concealment

 - c.
 Positional shooting

 - d.
 Movement shooting

 - e.
 Shooting from and around a vehicle or simulated vehicle

 - f.
 Multiple targets and selection

 - g.
 Close combat

 - h.
 One hand shooting, reloading, and malfunction clearing (strong and support hand)

 - i.
 Deadly force/less lethal force transitions

 - j.
 Long range shooting

-An instructor ratio to student ratio of 1:4 is required during live fire scenarios.
-The lead instructor must emphasize the four rules of firearms safety.
-This ratio shall not include the instructor running the range exercise.
+- 1. A minimum of three live fire multiple threat exercises must be conducted per student - 2.
+An instructor to student ratio of one to four is required during live fire exercises - 3.
+The lead instructor will emphasize the four rules of firearms safety - 4.
+This ratio shall not include the instructor running the range exercise

-A. Shot Placement:
+A. Shot Placement

 - 1. Knowledge of the effects of terminal ballistics as they relate to:

 - a.
 Central nervous system (head)

 - b.
 Loss of blood/oxygen (center mass)

 - c.
-Armpit hold (more likely to hit something vital)
+Upper chest (more likely to hit something vital)

 - d.
 Mobility of the threat (pelvic)

 - e.
 Targets of opportunity

 - 2. Effect of barriers and shot placement